nadeld/nadeld.github.io/_posts/2017-03-29-piracyinterview.md

 8)Do you think pirating will ever change?

-Saurang thinks pirating will never change.
+Jerry thinks pirating will never change.
 He brought up to me the idea that people want a challenge and when developers say their game is not hackable, people will always want and try to prove them wrong.
 Most importantly, pirating saves a lot of time and energy and gives the user many options at their disposal.

 9)What ways do you think pirating games will evolve?

-He believes that virtual reality will allow the pirating of interpersonal information.There are many people in the world who want to take people's identity and steal credit card information, where you live, and social security information.
+He believes that virtual reality will allow the pirating of interpersonal information.There are many people in the world who want to take people’s identity and steal credit card information, where you live, and social security information.
 If this is the case people will be more vigilant and worried about playing games.

 10)How do you think pirating is good?